CBD: Benefits, Types, & Side Effects

 Studies found evidence, although not high-quality, that cannabis-based medicines reduced long-term nerve (chronic neuropathic) pain.
 All but two studies used a plant-based THC/CBD mouth spray (the other two used synthetic oral THC).

 Observational studies and randomized controlled trials (RCTs) of the effectiveness of cannabinoids in chronic noncancer pain found a 30% reduction in pain in 1 out of 3 of those using cannabinoids.
 This was considered significant.

 An animal study found transdermal CBD lessened the pain and inflammation of arthritis.

 Topical cannabidiol oil was studied in 29 people with lower limb peripheral neuropathy.
 After using the oil for 4 weeks, the people had less intense and sharp pain and fewer other uncomfortable sensations.

 Applications of transdermal cannabidiol were studied in people with temporomandibular (joint of the jaw) disorders (TMD) that caused myofascial (coverings of muscle) pain.
 Those studied had less muscle activity and pain after applying the topical CBD for 2 weeks.

-Oral CBD to Help with Sleep
+Does Oral CBD Help with Sleep?